On $d$-stable locally checkable problems parameterized by mim-width: Introduction

 \section{Introduction}

-There are many graph problems which can be phrased as vertex coloring problems or, equivalently, as partition problems.
-Besides the well-known \textsc{Chromatic Number} and its variations, subset problems can be understood as a coloring problem with two colors, and path problems such as \textsc{Hamiltonian cycle} can be stated by asking for a vertex coloring with $n$ colors $c_1,\ldots,c_n$ (where $n$ is the number of vertices of some input graph), such that every vertex with color $c_i$ has to be adjacent to a vertex with color $c_{i-1}$ and a vertex of color $c_{i+1}$.
-This broad variety of coloring problems makes it tempting to not attempt to solve each of these problems on its own but to find efficient algorithms for many of them at once.
-The probably best-known meta-theorem in graph theory is Courcelle's theorem~\cite{COURCELLE199349}, which states that every graph problem which can be given in Monadic Second-Order graph logic ($MSO_1$) can be solved in linear time on graphs of bounded tree-width.
+There are many graph problems which can be expressed as vertex coloring problems or, equivalently, as vertex partition problems.
+Besides the well-known \textsc{Chromatic Number} and its variations, subset problems can be understood as a coloring problem with two colors, and path problems such as \textsc{Hamiltonian cycle} can be stated by asking for a vertex coloring with $n$ colors $1,\ldots,n$ (where $n$ is the number of vertices of some input graph) such that every vertex with color $i$ has to be adjacent to a vertex with color ${i-1}$ and a vertex of color ${i+1}$.
+This broad variety of coloring problems makes it tempting not to try to solve each of these problems on its own but to find efficient algorithms for many of them at once.
+The probably best-known meta-theorem in graph theory is Courcelle's theorem~\cite{COURCELLE199012}, which states that every graph problem expressible in Monadic Second-Order graph logic (MSO$_2$) can be solved in linear time on graphs of bounded treewidth.